 In the post-pandemic workforce, an increasing number of teams have employees working partly or completely remote.
 Despite the increasing numbers, organizations still struggle to maintain inclusivity when it comes to rewards and recognition.
 Remote workers don’t benefit from that free lunch for the office or other localized staff benefits.

 It’s easier for your remote workforce to feel left out and unseen in comparison to the in-office workforce, generating a “them versus us” mentality.
 You can increase satisfaction and retention by providing digital rewards that aren’t location-based.
 Rewards should reach beyond cash, as offering money doesn’t reinforce brand loyalty and can become something your employees regularly expect.

 So we’ve listed some ideas for providing your remote workers with digital rewards and recognition that will communicate to them that they are valued, their work is appreciated, and you want them to feel included.
-If you’re looking for an employee engagement software to keep track of employee rewards, use our Product Selection Tool.
+If you’re looking for an employee engagement software to keep track of employee rewards, use our Employee Engagement Product Selection Tool.
 Answer a short survey, and you’ll get a customized list of employee engagement tools that will meet your needs.

 5 digital rewards and recognitions for remote workers